 (g) Equipment shelters and cabinets.
 Equipment shelters and cabinets shall be constructed so as to be compatible with the surrounding residential neighborhood by virtue of their design, materials, textures, colors, and size; shall be unmanned with no outside storage of equipment or vehicles, and shall not be greater than ten (10) feet in height nor three hundred and thirty (330) square feet in size.

 (h) Fencing.
+The facility shall be fully secured.
 A black or non-obtrusive vinyl clad chain link fence or wall not less than eight (8) feet in height from finished grade shall be provided around each communication tower or antenna.
 Barbed wire shall not be used along the top of the fence or wall.
 Access to the tower or antenna shall be through a locked gate.

 (i) Landscaping.
 The visual impacts of a communication tower or antenna shall be mitigated for nearby viewers through landscaping or other screening materials at the base of the tower or antenna and ancillary structures.
 The following landscaping and buffering shall be required around the perimeter of the tower or antenna and accessory structures; except that the standards may be waived by the Commission for those sides of the proposed tower or antenna that are located adjacent to undevelopable lands and lands not in public view.
 Landscaping shall be installed on the outside of fences.
-Further, the use of existing vegetation shall be preserved to the maximum extent practicable and may be used as a substitute of or in supplement towards meeting landscaping requirements.
+Further, the use of existing vegetation shall be preserved to the maximum extent practicable and may be used toward meeting landscaping requirements.
+In addition:

 (i) A row of evergreen trees a minimum of six (6) feet tall and a maximum often (10) feet apart shall be planted around the perimeter of the fence;